aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 **Note:** For easiest deployment you can create a [Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html), it already has the below requirements installed.
+Note, however, that you'll need a volume with additional free space to accomodate the docker build.
+10-20GB of additional volume space should be sufficient.

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - [Docker installed](https://www.docker.com/community-edition)